enozari/rest-system-id/README.md

 The software available in this repository is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 If you use codes from this repository for your work, please provide reference to the article

-* Nozari A, Bertolero M A, Cornblath E J, Mahadevan A, Caciagli L, He X, Pappas G J, and Bassett D S, "Is the brain macroscopically linear?
+* Nozari A, Stiso J, Caciagli L, Cornblath E J, He X, Bertolero M A, Mahadevan A, Pappas G J, and Bassett D S, "Is the brain macroscopically linear?
 A system identification of resting state dynamics", 2020.

 ## External packages and files: